qemu/seabios/docs/Linking_overview.md

 ---------------

 To further reduce the runtime memory size of the BIOS, the build supports runtime self-relocation.
-Normally SeaBIOS is loaded into memory in the memory region at 0xC0000-0x100000.
+Normally AyeBIOS is loaded into memory in the memory region at 0xC0000-0x100000.
 This is convenient for initial binary deployment, but the space competes with memory requirements for Option ROMs, BIOS tables, and runtime storage.
-By default, SeaBIOS will self-relocate its one-time initialization code to free up space in this region.
+By default, AyeBIOS will self-relocate its one-time initialization code to free up space in this region.

 To support this feature, the build attempts to automatically detect